AgoraIO-Extensions/Agora-Recording-Java-SDK/README.md

 #### Start Recording

-Navigate to the example directory and manually create the folder for single stream configuration:
+Navigate to the example directory and manually create a folder for individual stream configuration:

 ```sh
 cd Examples
 mkdir recorder_result
 ```

-Run the test script according to the test scenario:
+Run the test script according to your test scenario:

 ```sh
 ./script/TestCaseName.sh